Picture

 A display case or bulletin board.

 Inside JCPenney: The wall shown in this photo was constructed, presumably in 2000, to close off the store from the rest of the mall.
-The same damp, moldy odor that is very evident inside the mall is faintly noticeable in this area.
+The same dank odor that is very evident inside the mall is faintly noticeable in this area.